edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughCommands.md

 `countcamera1` (the name of the single human/dog counting camera device in EdgeX right now).
 The first task to launch a request to set the scan depth is to get the URL for the command to `put` or set a new scan depth on the device.
-[Return to he results of the request](./Ch-WalkthroughCommands.md#walkthrough-commands) to get a list of the commands by the device name above.
+[Return to the results of the request](./Ch-WalkthroughCommands.md#walkthrough-commands) to get a list of the commands by the device name above.

 Locate and copy the URL for the `put` depth command.
 Because of the